jgater/guildhouse/README.md

-# TheGuildhouse.net
+# TheGuildhouse.net / theguildhouse.co.uk

-This is the source code for  [The Guildhouse](http://theguildhouse.net/), my personal blog.
+This is the source code for  [The Guildhouse](http://theguildhouse.co.uk/), my personal blog.

 It is built with